-While all three cashback credit cards require cardmembers to make a minimum spend of $800 in order to earn high cashback, things work slightly differently for POSB Everyday.
+Choose POSB Everyday: Things work slightly differently for POSB Everyday.
 Cardmembers can enjoy the SPC discounts and earn the 5% Sheng Siong cashback, 3% Watsons cashback and up to 3% cashback on recurring electricity bills and 3% cashback on recurring telco bill cashback straightaway, albeit with caps on how much cashback one can earn on these spending (excluding Watsons).
+This is the case even if you can’t meet the S$800 spend requirement.

-Even if you can’t meet the $800 spend requirement, you can still earn cashback on purchases made at SPC, Watsons, Sheng Siong, as well as your eligible recurring bill payments with POSB Everyday.
-On the contrary, you will only earn the meagre base cashback on your spending with Citi Cash Back and OCBC 365 if you do not meet the $800 spend requirement!
+On the contrary, you will only earn the meagre base cashback on your spending with Citi Cash Back and OCBC 365 if you do not meet the S$800 spend requirement!

 Read these next: